 - Xiaomi Mi MIX 3 5G

-If your device is supported, installing Android Q is as simple as signing up for the beta program and selecting your device.
+If your device is supported, installing Android 10 is as simple as checking for (and running) a system update.

 - Why you should migrate to the Android Q Beta program (TechRepublic)